Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Function: ModbusCreate(ip,port,slave_id,isRTU)

 - Description: create Modbus master station, and establish connection with the slave station.
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Parameters：
+- Parameters:

   | Parameters | Type   | Description                                                  |
   | ---------- | ------ | ------------------------------------------------------------ |